 To complete the musicians’ line-up, JB (sax & vocals) and Romain (mixing & real-time processing) called upon Adeline Dillenseger (flute & vocals) and Phillip Klawitter (double bass & rap) with whom they have taken part in numerous musical projects over the past years.

-Then came Loïc Hollender to sprinkle with magic the soundtrack with his fine lightings full of surprises.
+Then came Loïc Hollender to sprinkle the soundtrack with magic thanks to his fine lightings full of surprises.

 Artistic direction – Composition – Saxophone – Guitar – Vocal

-JB is a die-hard musician-traveller, constantly looking for new sounds, new atmospheres, which enrich himself musically and as a person.
-His path draws just as much on his Polish origins (awakening his ears from his earliest childhood), as on his education in several music schools.
+JB is a die-hard musician-traveller, constantly looking for new sounds, new atmospheres, to enrich himself musically and as a person.
+His path draws just as much on his Polish origins,which gave him a taste for music from his earliest childhood, as on his formal training in several music schools.

 Artistic direction – Composition – Sound engineer

-Between 2006 and 2009, Romain passed a double degree in electronics and in audio-visual.
+From 2006 to 2009, Romain studied and graduated in both electronics and audio-visual.

-Additionally, he ensures sound and technical management for the company Lagoona.
+Additionally, he handles sound and technical management for the company Lagoona.